The Ranges and Marks Lists

 Each section has a set of editable clock widgets which display the location of a marker, or the start, end, and duration times of a range, respectively.

-The Use PH buttons allow you to set the corresponding clock to the current playhead position.
+The Use PH buttons allows to set the corresponding clock to the current playhead position.
 A Middle click on any of the clocks will move the playhead to that location.
 Both functions are also available from the clock context menus.

 Right clicking on any of the clocks brings up a context menu that allows changing of the display between Timecode, Bars:Beats, Minutes:Seconds, and Samples.